grellyd/grellyddotcom/content/post/2018_10_11_strings_runes_and_bytes.md

 draft: true
 ---

+---

-TL;DR Runes are a renameing of Unicode's 'code points', and are a potentially multibyte representation of a UTF-8 character.
-String indexing produces bytes, not characters.
+**TL;DR Runes are a renameing of Unicode's 'code points', and are a potentially multibyte representation of a UTF-8 character.
+String indexing produces bytes, not characters.**

 I've found Go intuitive.